 Step 2.
 On the top menu bar, click Media > Open Disc… (Or press “Ctrl + D”)

 Step 3.
 Click Browse to select the DVD path.

 Step 4.
 Hit Play and enjoy the DVD.

-If you want to avoid DVD-playing errors once-for-all, you could consider digitalizing your DVD collections so you can watch them on any device without trouble.
-WonderFox DVD Ripper Pro is a highly-praised program for fast, high-quality DVD ripping, including both homemade DVDs and commercial ones.
+If you want to avoid DVD-playing errors once-for-all, you could consider digitizing your DVD collections so you can watch them on any device without trouble.
+WonderFox DVD Ripper Pro is a top-rated program for fast, high-quality DVD ripping, including both homemade DVDs and commercial ones.
 Follow the instructions below and get digital copies of movies you already own.